failsafe-go/failsafe-go.dev/extending.md

 # Extending Failsafe-go

-Failsafe-go can be extended to add additional capabilities along with existing policies.
+Failsafe-go can be extended to add custom policies along with the existing policies.

 ## Custom Policies

-[Policy] implementations contain the necessary configuration to handle executions in a certain way.
-The actual execution handling is done by a corresponding [PolicyExecutor] implementation, which each Policy provides.
-The PolicyExecutor is responsible for performing any pre-execution behavior and post-execution handling of a result or exception.
+Policies consist of a [Policy] implementation, containing the necessary configuration to handle executions, and a [PolicyExecutor] implementation, to handle individual executions according to a policy.
+Policies can be stateful, similar to [circuit breakers][circuit-breakers], or stateless, similar to [retry policies][retry].

-The [BasePolicyExecutor] along with the existing PolicyExecutor [implementations][github] are a good reference for creating custom implementations.
+The [policy package][policy-package] provides base types to help with building a custom policy.
+Those along with the existing [PolicyExecutor][] [implementations][github] are a good reference for creating custom implementations.

 {% include common-links.html %}